 Nantucket Island, Massachusetts

 Twenty-six miles off the coast of Cape Cod, Massachusetts lays the tiny island of Nantucket.
 Just 3.5 miles by 14 miles in size, the crescent-shaped island offers over 100 miles of pristine sandy beaches.
-The name Nantucket is said to be derived from the Algonquin Indian name for “Far Away Land” as this island is on the outskirts of Narragansett Bay, which the next stop being England.
+The name Nantucket is said to be derived from the Algonquin Indian name for “Far Away Land” as this island is on the outskirts of Narragansett Bay, with the next stop-England.
+Always include Nantucket on a yacht charter for true feel of New England historic colonial island life

-Originally a booming whaling port, Nantucket Town has been named a National Historic District and with little changed architecturally changed since the 19th century, as seaside cottages, large Sea Captain homes, and old-fashioned lamps still line its streets.
-Whaling was a major industry on this island and financially left an enormous stamp, as both Sea Captains and sailors flocked to this island for the highly dangerous but financially lucrative, (for the lucky), hunt for whales.
+Originally a booming whaling port, Nantucket Town has been named a National Historic District with little changed architecturally since the 19th century, as seaside cottages, large Sea Captain homes, and old-fashioned lamps still line its cobblestone streets.
+Whaling was a major industry on this island in the late 1700’s and most of the 1800’s and financially left an enormous stamp, as both Sea Captains and sailors flocked to this island for the highly dangerous but financially lucrative, (for the lucky), hunt for whales.
 At the end of the 19th century an increase in size of the whaling ships marked the end of Nantucket as a whaling and financial center, as the larger ships could no longer access the harbor.
 The industry soon moved to the bigger harbor of nearby New Bedford.
-With the loss of the whaling business, Nantucket slumped into sleepy island life; building stopped, and the island was left, locked in time, reflective of the heyday of the 19th century.
+With the loss of the whaling business, Nantucket slumped into sleepy island life; building stopped, and the island was left, locked in time, reflective of the golden heyday of the 19th century.

-In the harbor, where the great whaling ships once set out on their hazardous journeys to return years later – if at all – pleasure boats now fill the waters, and one of the finest docking facilities in the world.
+In the harbor, where the great whaling ships once set out on their hazardous journeys to return years later – if at all – today visiting charter yachts in Nantucket, and pleasure boats fill the waters which has one of the finest docking facilities in the world.

 All There is To See and Enjoy in Nantucket, Massachusetts